GauravRathod/GauravRathod/README.md

 - 👋 Hi, I’m @GauravRathod
-- 👀 I’m interested in Microsoft SQL Server & Powershell
+- 👀 I’m interested in Microsoft SQL Server, Postgres, Powershell, Kubernetes and lot more!

 <!---
 GauravRathod/GauravRathod is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.